Bank Information Technology (BIT) Supervision

 - Technology Operations includes systems architecture and capacity management processes.

-- Integrated Examinations assessing information technology operations supporting specific business lines, including credit, capital markets, asset management and other risk areas.
+- Integrated Examinations focus on assessing information technology operations supporting specific business lines, including credit, capital markets, asset management, and other risk areas.

 Opportunity: BIT Bank Examiner

-The Office of the Comptroller of the Currency (OCC) has opportunities for BIT Specialists in Large Bank Supervision, Midsize and Community Bank Supervision, and in the Headquarters policy area known as The Chief National Bank Examiner’s Office (CNBE).
+The Office of the Comptroller of the Currency (OCC) has opportunities for BIT Specialists in the Large Bank Supervision Department, the Midsize and Community Bank Supervision Department, and at OCC Headquarters in the Bank Supervision Policy Department.

 Large banks supervised by the OCC generally have assets of $50 billion to $3 trillion, with examination teams in cities across the country.

-The Chief National Bank Examiner’s Office (CNBE) develops and issues guidance and supervisory policies to address sound practices, emerging risks, and compliance with laws and regulations.
-The CNBE also interacts with the other federal banking agencies to develop consistent examination and supervisory guidelines and coordinates interagency oversight of significant technology service providers supporting the banking industry.
+The Bank Supervision Policy Department develops and issues guidance and supervisory policies to address sound practices, emerging risks, and compliance with laws and regulations.
+This department collaborates with the other federal banking agencies to develop consistent examination and supervisory guidelines and coordinates interagency oversight of significant technology service providers supporting the banking industry.